Why Study a Leadership in Healthcare (University of Wolverhampton) Master's with Learna

 Who is this course for?

-This MSc in Leadership in Healthcare is designed for healthcare professionals who want to enhance their leadership capabilities and take on more senior roles in their organisations.
+This MSc in Healthcare Leadership is designed for healthcare professionals who want to enhance their leadership capabilities and take on more senior roles in their organisations.
 It is particularly relevant for:

 GPs (General Practitioners)